 Frank Roberts, a university professor, served in the state House of Representatives from 1966 to 1970 and in the state Senate from 1975 until just before his death in October 1993, making him Oregon’s longest-serving legislator at the time.

-’ resume is replete with firsts.
+Barbara Roberts’ resume is replete with firsts.
 In 1983, during her second term in the Oregon House of Representatives, she became the first woman to serve as Majority Leader.
 In 1985, she began her first of two terms as Secretary of State, the first Democrat elected to the position in over 100 years.
 And in 1991, the people of Oregon elected her their 34th Governor, the first-ever woman to hold the position in her state.

-Standing Up for her Son
+Standing Up for Her Son

 The former Governor has been a champion of many causes over the years.
 Over a decade before she held statewide office, she began her involvement in politics as an engaged citizen, successfully advocating in the state legislature for the passage of a bill to protect and expand the educational rights of disabled children like her autistic son, Mike Sanders.